The State Pension usually increases in line with the government’s ‘triple lock guarantee’ each April to ensure it won’t lose value in real terms.

 How has the State Pension risen over the years?

-However, it’s not usually as great as this, as you can see from the table below, which details all the rises over the years, and which figure they were based on that particular year.
+However, annual increases are not usually as great as this, as you can see from the table below, which details all the rises over the years, and which figure they were based on that particular year.

 |Tax year||State Pension rise||Rise based on|